openedx/edx-cookiecutters/cookiecutter-django-app/README.rst

 cookiecutter-django-app.

-To create project using this cookiecutter, follow instructions found in edx-cookiecutter's `readme`_.
+To create a project using this cookiecutter, follow the instructions found in edx-cookiecutter's `readme`_.

 .. _readme: https://github.com/edx/edx-cookiecutters/blob/master/README.rst